jacksonphilion/e155_lab7/README.md

 **Structure**\
 The `MCU` folder contains all custom libraries and the main.c source file necessary to run a complete SPI system between the MCU and FPGA.
 This code was given verbatim by Prof Brake in the Lab 7 Starter Code.

-The `FPGA` folder contains a source folder, holding all of the source code (including aes.sv), as well as a radiant folder which holds the Lattice Radiant project files.
-All of my generative work may be found within the aes.sv file and the Radiant project – the rest was a part of the starter code package.
+The `FPGA` folder contains a source folder, holding all of the source code (including aes.sv).
+It also includes the Lattice Radiant project, used to synthesize and download the source code, and the ModelSim project, used to simulate and debug the source code.
+Note that all non- aes.sv files in the source are part of the starter code package, as well as some parts of aes.sv.
+The core of my generative work may be found by reading my report or exploring aes.sv.

-The `notesAndExtras` folder contains any additional notes, images, etc
+The `notesAndExtras` folder contains any additional notes, images, etc which support the project.